 Command Description save_by_id fromfile tofile The given fromfile is an ObjectId file.
-For each ObjectId in the fromfile , in the order they are given in this file, this command searches through the current hotspot list for a record with that ObjectId.
+For each ObjectId in the fromfile , this command searches through the current hotspot list for a record with that ObjectId.
 If there is one, it writes it to the tofile , which is a hotspot (CSV) file.
 If not, no action is taken.
 If tofile already exists, it is overwritten, and if not, it is created.
 If it cannot be opened for writing, an error message must be written to the standard error stream.
 If fromfile cannot be opened, an error message must be written to the standard error stream. save_by_loc lat lon dist tofile This finds all records in the current hotspot list that are within dist kilometers of the point defined by latitude lat and longitude lon in degrees.
 For each such record, it writes its ObjectId to the given tofile, which must be an ObjectId file.
 The formula for the distance in kilometers between two points on a sphere (our planet) is given below.
 If tofile already exists, it is overwritten, and if not, it is created.
-If it cannot be opened for writing, an error message must be written to the standard error stream. insert fromfile This inserts the contents of the given fromfile , which must be a valid hotspot (CSV) file, into the current hotspot list, in sorted order.
-The fromfile is not necessarily in sorted order, but it must be inserted into the hotspot list in such a way that the current hotspot list remains sorted.
+If it cannot be opened for writing, an error message must be written to the standard error stream. save_by_boro borocode tofile This finds all records in the current hotspot list that are in the given borough, where a two-character borocode is used as the argument (as defined in the table above).
+For each such record, it writes its ObjectId to the given tofile, which must be an ObjectId file.
+If tofile already exists, it is overwritten, and if not, it is created.
+If it cannot be opened for writing, an error message must be written to the standard error stream. insert fromfile This inserts the contents of the given fromfile , which must be a valid hotspot (CSV) file, into the current hotspot list.
+The fromfile is not in any particular order.
 If fromfile cannot be opened, an error message must be written to the standard error stream. delete_by_id fromfile This deletes all records from the current hotspot list whose ObjectIds are contained in the fromfile , which is an ObjectId file.
 If an ObjectId contained in fromfile is not the ObjectId of any record in the hotspot list, no action is taken for it.
-If fromfile cannot be opened, an error message must be written to the standard error stream. write tofile This writes all records in the current hotspot list, in their sorted order, to tofile as a CSV file.
+If fromfile cannot be opened, an error message must be written to the standard error stream. write tofile This writes all records in the current hotspot list, in order of increasing ObjectId, to tofile as a CSV file.
 If tofile already exists, it is overwritten, and if not, it is created.
 If it cannot be opened for writing, an error message must be written to the standard error stream.